IVF Embryo Culture to the Blastocyst Stage

 A blastocyst is an embryo created during in vitro fertilization that has been grown in the laboratory for five to six days.

-Embryos that have only divided into 2 or 4 cell embryos by the third day, or those that have extensive amounts of fragmentation, have a lower potential for producing a pregnancy.
+Embryos that have only divided into 2 or 4 cell embryos by the third day have a lower potential for producing a pregnancy.
 Sometimes, the embryos don’t divide equally giving rise to embryos with three, five or seven cells.

 Many experts believe there is another reason for the higher pregnancy rates seen with blastocyst transfer.
 In a normal “in-vivo” (in the body) conception, the embryo does not reach the uterus until the blastocyst stage.
 If we were to place an embryo into the uterus at the 8-cell stage (after only three days of embryo culture, it is deviating from the normal body processes.
 That is, the 8 cell embryo does not belong in the uterus at that time.
 Transferring the embryos at the blastocyst stage is more “physiologic”.

 Studies now demonstrate conclusively that the chance for pregnancy and the risk for multiple pregnancy are reduced with the use of blastocyst transfer.
 This is true for all age groups.